Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Semi-supervised learning

-\paragraph{Consistency-based methods} Another range of SSL methods minimise a consistency objective that encourages invariant prediction for perturbations either on the data either on the model.
+For instance, \citet{grandvalet2004semi} simply use the Shannon entropy as $H(\theta; x) $ which can be rewritten as equation \eqref{eq_expectation} with $\pi_x(\tilde{x},\tilde{y}) = \delta_{x}(\tilde{x})p_\theta(\tilde{y}|\tilde{x})$, where $\delta_x$ is the dirac distribution in $x$.
+Also, pseudo-label methods, which consist in picking the class with the maximum predicted probability as a pseudo-label for the unlabelled data \citep{scudder1965probability}, can also be described as Equation \ref{eq_expectation}.
+See Appendix \ref{section:surrogates_appendix} for complete description of the entropy-based literature \citep{berthelot2019mixmatch, berthelot2019remixmatch, xie2019unsupervised, sohn2020fixmatch, rizve2021defense} and further details. \paragraph{Consistency-based methods} Another range of SSL methods minimises a consistency objective that encourages invariant prediction for perturbations either on the data or on the model in order to enforce stability on model predictions.
 These methods rely on the smoothness assumption.
-In particular, consistency-based method aim to smooth the decision function of the models or have more stable predictions.
-These objectives $H$ are not directly a form of expectation of $L$ but are equivalent to an expectation of $L$ (see Appendix \ref{section:surrogates}).
+In this category, we cite $\Pi$-model \citep{sajjadi2016regularization}, temporal ensembling \citep{laine2016temporal}, Mean-teacher \citep{tarvainen2017mean}, virtual adversarial training (VAT, \citealp{miyato2018virtual}) and interpolation consistent training (ICT, \citealp{verma2019interpolation}).
+These objectives $H$ are equivalent to an expectation of $L$ (see Appendix \ref{section:surrogates_appendix}).
 The general form of the unsupervised objective can be written as

-where the $\textbf{Div}$ is a non-negative function that measures the divergence between two distributions, the cross-entropy, the KL divergence or the $L^2$-norm for instance and $\hat{\theta}$ is a fixed copy of the current parameter $\theta$ (the gradient is not propagated throught $\hat{\theta}$).
+where $f_{\hat{\theta}}$ is the predictions of the model, the $\textbf{Div}$ is a non-negative function that measures the divergence between two distributions, $\hat{\theta}$ is a fixed copy of the current parameter $\theta$ (the gradient is not propagated through $\hat{\theta}$), \textit{pert} is a perturbation applied to the model or the data and $0\leq C_1 \leq C_2$.

-In this category, we cite $\Pi$-model from \citep{sajjadi2016regularization}, temporal ensembling from \citep{laine2016temporal}, Mean-teacher proposed by \citep{tarvainen2017mean}, virtual adversarial training (VAT) from \citep{miyato2018virtual} and interpolation consistent training (ICT) from \citep{verma2019interpolation}.
-0.2in Intuitively, for entropy-based methods $H$ should be applied only on unlabelled data.
-Indeed, entropy minimisation aims to enforce the confidence of the model on unlabelled datapoints and therefore, applying also $H$ on labelled data will increase the confidence of the model on labelled datapoints and this may degrade the calibration.
-Whereas, for consistency-based method, $H$ can be applied to any subset of data points.
-Our theory and proposed method remain the same whether $H$ is applied on all the available data or not (see Appendix \ref{section:alldata}).